 Sarah + RESEARCH

-Sarah works to create awareness and programs that encourage more women to enter the computing pathway and persist into computing majors and careers.
+Sarah works to create awareness and programs that encourage more women to enter a computing pathway and persist into computing majors and careers.
 In 2016, she was awarded a National Science Foundation (NSF) Inclusion Across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science grant (NSF INCLUDES 1649312), through which she created the Mississippi Alliance for Women in Computing.

 Sarah collaborates with Drs.
 Jessica Ivy and Dana Franz in the Curriculum, Instruction, and Special Education department of the MSU College of Education in the study of approaches to bringing computer and cybersecurity into K-12 classrooms in Mississippi.
 This collaborative team is, through pre-service and in-service teacher education, working to identify the most effective ways to teach computational thinking in all classrooms.
 Building on Sarah and Jessica's multi-year teacher workshop program, they are developing an undergraduate degree in computer science education.

 Sarah has worked to disseminate knowledge gained through her outreach/teaching/research activities, including the use of robotics to teach computational thinking and cybersecurity concepts, throughout the worldwide engineering education community, as evidenced by the list of publications below: